dr8co/alx-interview/0x00-pascal_triangle/README.md

 ## Description:bulb:

-This project intends to practice the use of lists in Python.
+A project to practice the use of lists in Python.